antiproblemist/india-coronavirus-tracker-api/README.md

 # India Coronavirus Tracker Api

 Provides data about Coronavirus outbreak in India.
-Includes number of confirmed cases that involve Indian nationals and confirmed cases that involve foreign nationals, Cured/Dischared/Migrated number and the number of Deaths.
+Includes number of confirmed cases, Cured/Dischared/Migrated number and the number of Deaths.

 ## Available data-sources
 *  This API collects data direclty from  [Ministry of Health and Family Welfare](https://www.mohfw.gov.in/)